New Registrants Policy

 Midwives currently in Supervised Practice will have the time they spent in an established practice and the number of births they attended up to May 31, 2019 counted towards their Supervised Practice requirements and their General with new registrant conditions requirements.

 As of June 1, 2019, time spent, and births attended will only count towards meeting their Supervised Practice requirements.
 Once the midwife has fulfilled their Supervised Practice requirements, as outlined in their Supervision Plan, they will be registered as General with new registrant conditions and need to complete the remaining time at an established practice, and remaining births as primary and second midwife in accordance with the new registrant conditions before being issued a General certificate with no conditions.

-For example: If you were registered in Supervised Practice on August 1, 2018 and attended 20 births as primary midwife and 20 births as second midwife before June 1, 2019, you will have completed 10 of the 12 months at an established practice required and fulfilled 20 of the 30 births as both primary and second midwife required.
+If you were registered in Supervised Practice on August 1, 2018 and attended 20 births as primary midwife and 20 births as second midwife before June 1, 2019, you will have completed 10 of the 12 months at an established practice required and fulfilled 20 of the 30 births as both primary and second midwife required.

 As of June 1, 2019, once you have completed your Supervised Practice requirements outlined in your Supervision Plan, you will only be required to complete two additional months at an established practice and 10 births as primary and 10 births as second midwife to meet the new registrant conditions.
 These births may not be attended with another new registrant, unless the new registrant has already met the condition of attending 30 births as primary and 30 births as second.